Heart failure is a condition caused by the heart failing to pump enough blood around the body at the right pressure.

 There are three main types of heart failure.
 They are:

-- heart failure due to left ventricular systolic dysfunction (LVSD) – due to the part of the heart that pumps blood around your body (the left ventricle) becoming weak
+- heart failure caused by left ventricular systolic dysfunction (LVSD) – this is because the part of the heart that pumps blood around your body (the left ventricle) becomes weak

-- heart failure with preserved ejection fraction (HFPEF) – usually due to the left ventricle become stiff, causing difficulty in filling with blood
+- heart failure with preserved ejection fraction (HFPEF) – usually a result of the left ventricle becoming stiff, making it difficult for the heart chamber to fill with blood

 Read more about how heart failure is diagnosed.